apache/sling-maven-enforcer-rules/README.md

 ### Require Provided Dependencies in Runtime Classpath

-Checks that the runtime classpath (e.g. used by Maven Plugins via the [Plugin Classloader](https://maven.apache.org/guides/mini/guide-maven-classloading.html#3-plugin-classloaders) or by the [Appassembler Maven Plugin's `assemble` goal](http://www.mojohaus.org/appassembler/appassembler-maven-plugin/assemble-mojo.html)) contains all [provided dependencies](https://maven.apache.org/guides/introduction/introduction-to-dependency-mechanism.html#Dependency_Scope) both direct and transitive ones.
+Checks that the runtime classpath (e.g. used by Maven Plugins via the [Plugin Classloader](https://maven.apache.org/guides/mini/guide-maven-classloading.html#3-plugin-classloaders) or by the [Appassembler Maven Plugin's `assemble` goal](http://www.mojohaus.org/appassembler/appassembler-maven-plugin/assemble-mojo.html)) contains all [provided dependencies](https://maven.apache.org/guides/introduction/introduction-to-dependency-mechanism.html#Dependency_Scope).

 As those are not transitively inherited they need to be declared explicitly in the pom.xml of the using Maven project.

+The check assumes semantic versioning, i.e. for provided dependencies without a version range all compatible runtime dependencies are accepted (i.e. ones that share groupId, artifactId, classifier and extension, and have the same major version and minor version which is equal or higher to the one of the provided dependency.

 #### Parameters